 He sits as Director in a few engineering companies and engineering consultancy firms.

 Dato' Ir.
-Wan Razali has attended all five (5) Board Meetings held during the financial year ended 31 December 2021.
+Wan Razali has attended four (4) out of five (5) Board Meetings held during the financial year ended 31 December 2022.

 IR.
 CHUA TIA BON